Why Only The Best Odds Are Worth Your Money

 So the odds for that particular football game have been Juiced 4%.

 Of course, you’re not going to want to have to do this each and every time you wish to make a bet, especially if you’re trying to calculate the value in a horse racing market of 12 or so runners.
 Fortunately, betting exchanges such as Betfair display the Overound on each market.
 There are also a number of calculators on the web that will do it for you.
-The calculator offered here by Pinnacle Sports is the best of them.

-Who pays for Juice?
+Who Pays The Juice?

 There are two schools of thought here.
 The first is that the losers pay.
 The reasoning here is that the winner not only claims the money he originally put down, but also a certain percentage of the losers money, with the remainder of the losers money going to the bookmaker.
 The second school of thought is that the winners pay.
 The reasoning here is that the winner doesn't receive the full value return for the money they originally placed on the bet.